EdwinAhl/DD2482-Executable-tutorial/scenario1/intro.md

-# Storing secrets locally using OpenBao
+# Storing Secrets Locally Using OpenBao
 ## Motivation
 In terms of DevSecOps, security must be managed by the team developing the product.
 It is therefore important to store secrets securily.
 By using OpenBao as a local docker container, a team can manage secrets safely and locally.